MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/management-insights.md

 Starting in version 2006, the following insights help you create better experiences for remote workers and reduce load on your infrastructure:

 - **Configure VPN connected clients to prefer cloud based content sources**: To reduce traffic on the VPN, enable the boundary group option to **Prefer cloud based sources over on-premises sources**.
 This option allows clients to download content from the internet instead of distribution points across the VPN.
-For more information, see [Boundary group options](../deploy/configure/boundary-groups.md#bkmk_bgoptions4).
+For more information, see [Boundary group options](../deploy/configure/boundary-groups.md#bkmk_bgoptions4).<!-- 1BFD7A7A-077C-4E8A-9EAA-4559E41D400A -->

 - **Define VPN boundary groups**: Create a VPN boundary and associate it to a boundary group.
 Associate VPN-specific site systems to the group, and configure the settings for your environment.
 This insight checks for at least one boundary group with at least one VPN boundary in it.
 From the properties of this insight, select **Review Actions** to go to the **Boundary Groups** node.
-For more information, see [VPN boundary type](../deploy/configure/boundaries.md#vpn).
+For more information, see [VPN boundary type](../deploy/configure/boundaries.md#vpn).<!-- E44BF0CC-0ADA-4B00-A4DF-4005256DF73E -->

 - **Disable peer to peer content sharing for VPN connected clients**: To prevent unnecessary peer-to-peer traffic that likely doesn't benefit the remote clients, disable the boundary group option to **Allow peer downloads in this boundary group**.
-For more information, see [Boundary group options](../deploy/configure/boundary-groups.md#bkmk_bgoptions1).
+For more information, see [Boundary group options](../deploy/configure/boundary-groups.md#bkmk_bgoptions1).<!-- 60404B23-96A9-4EE2-B8D6-1F226C2F2F5A -->

 ### Proactive maintenance

 <!--1352184-->
 The insights in this group highlight potential configuration issues to avoid through upkeep of Configuration Manager objects.

 - **Boundary groups with no assigned site systems**: Without assigned site systems, boundary groups can only be used for site assignment.
-For more information, see [Configure boundary groups](../deploy/configure/boundary-groups.md).
+For more information, see [Configure boundary groups](../deploy/configure/boundary-groups.md).<!-- 01E5A4BC-0E31-494E-A553-2B32C410FA5B -->

 - **Boundary groups with no members**: Boundary groups aren't applicable for site assignment or content lookup if they don't have any members.
-For more information, see [Configure boundary groups](../deploy/configure/boundary-groups.md).
+For more information, see [Configure boundary groups](../deploy/configure/boundary-groups.md).<!-- 4f0d37b1-f979-4ba3-b15b-7fe3c915f239 -->

 - **Distribution points not serving content to clients**: Distribution points that haven't served content to clients in the past 30 days.
 This data is based on reports from clients of their download history.
-For more information, see [Install and configure distribution points](../deploy/configure/install-and-configure-distribution-points.md).
+For more information, see [Install and configure distribution points](../deploy/configure/install-and-configure-distribution-points.md).<!-- 9A115092-F8D4-4AB7-B846-C09143B9B9B0 -->

 - **Enable WSUS Cleanup**: Verifies that you've enabled the option to run WSUS cleanup on the properties of the software update point component.
 This option helps to improve WSUS performance.
-For more information, see [Software update maintenance](../../../sum/deploy-use/software-updates-maintenance.md).
+For more information, see [Software update maintenance](../../../sum/deploy-use/software-updates-maintenance.md).<!-- D43080F1-FE98-4F24-94ED-FEB1C2DDEF50 -->

 - **Unused boot images**: Boot images not referenced for PXE boot or task sequence use.
-For more information, see [Manage boot images](../../../osd/get-started/manage-boot-images.md).
+For more information, see [Manage boot images](../../../osd/get-started/manage-boot-images.md).<!-- 4C1FBA51-AD56-4CA8-8326-066F65D24F0E -->

 - **Unused configuration items**: Configuration items that aren't part of a configuration baseline and are older than 30 days.
-For more information, see [Create configuration baselines](../../../compliance/deploy-use/create-configuration-baselines.md).
+For more information, see [Create configuration baselines](../../../compliance/deploy-use/create-configuration-baselines.md).<!-- 0597907B-17D4-4EA5-92E4-CCE692E1468D -->

-- **Upgrade peer cache sources to the latest version of the Configuration Manager client**: Identify clients that serve as a peer cache source but haven't upgraded from a pre-1806 client version.
+- **Upgrade peer cache sources to the latest version of the Configuration Manager client**:<!--1358008--> Identify clients that serve as a peer cache source but haven't upgraded from a pre-1806 client version.
 Pre-1806 clients can't be used as a peer cache source for clients that run version 1806 or later.
-Select **Take action** to open a device view that displays the list of clients.<!--1358008-->
+Select **Take action** to open a device view that displays the list of clients.<!-- B51C6733-F9FF-46BC-8F5E-624F2CBED719 -->

 ### Security

 Insights for improving the security of your infrastructure and devices.

 - **NTLM fallback is enabled**:<!--4572953--> Starting in version 1906, this insight detects if you enabled the less secure NTLM authentication fallback method for the site.
 When using the client push method of installing the Configuration Manager client, the site can require Kerberos mutual authentication.
 This enhancement helps to secure the communication between the server and the client.
-For more information, see [How to install clients with client push](../../clients/deploy/deploy-clients-to-windows-computers.md#BKMK_ClientPush).
+For more information, see [How to install clients with client push](../../clients/deploy/deploy-clients-to-windows-computers.md#BKMK_ClientPush).<!-- C16C6826-8209-47A9-BA71-14A8C83E4C35 -->

 - **Unsupported antimalware client versions**: More than 10% of clients are running versions of System Center Endpoint Protection that aren't supported.
-For more information, see [Endpoint Protection](../../../protect/deploy-use/endpoint-protection.md).
+For more information, see [Endpoint Protection](../../../protect/deploy-use/endpoint-protection.md).<!-- ACD63321-CF15-4CDD-B1A3-69005887C633 -->

 ### Simplified management

 Insights that help you simplify the day-to-day management of your environment.

 - **Connect the site to the Microsoft cloud for Configuration Manager updates**: This insight makes sure your Configuration Manager service connection point has connected to the Microsoft cloud within the past seven days.
 This connection is to download content for regular updates.
 Review DMPDownloader.log and hman.log.
-For more information, see [Internet access requirements](../../plan-design/network/internet-endpoints.md#bkmk_scp-updates).
+For more information, see [Internet access requirements](../../plan-design/network/internet-endpoints.md#bkmk_scp-updates).<!-- AC662C91-54DF-4B43-B09A-B19D2766144B -->

 - **Non-CB Client Versions**: Lists all clients whose versions aren't a current branch (CB) build.
-For more information, see [Upgrade clients](../../clients/manage/upgrade/upgrade-clients.md).
+For more information, see [Upgrade clients](../../clients/manage/upgrade/upgrade-clients.md).<!-- 450090EA-DF71-428C-AB49-6DEBB85A004C -->

-- **Update clients to a supported Windows 10 version**: This insight reports on clients that are running a version of Windows 10 that's no longer supported.
-It also includes clients with a Windows 10 version that's near end of service (three months).<!--3897268-->
+- **Update clients to a supported Windows 10 version**:<!--3897268--> This insight reports on clients that are running a version of Windows 10 that's no longer supported.
+It also includes clients with a Windows 10 version that's near end of service (three months).<!-- 560669D6-1756-4814-9505-C54BDB4930D0 -->

 ### Software Center

 Insights for managing Software Center.

 - **Direct users to Software Center instead of Application Catalog**: Check if users have installed or requested applications from the application catalog in the last 14 days.
 The primary functionality of application catalog is now included in Software Center.
 Support ends for the application catalog roles with version 1910.
-For more information, see [Deprecated features](../../plan-design/changes/deprecated/removed-and-deprecated-cmfeatures.md#deprecated-features).
+For more information, see [Deprecated features](../../plan-design/changes/deprecated/removed-and-deprecated-cmfeatures.md#deprecated-features).<!-- DB9E65CF-C59C-4B76-B6A0-ADB95D809246 -->

 - **Use the new version of Software Center**: The previous version of Software Center is no longer supported.
 Set up clients to use the new Software Center by enabling the client setting **Use new Software Center** in the **Computer Agent** group.
-For more information, see [About client settings](../../clients/deploy/about-client-settings.md#use-new-software-center).
+For more information, see [About client settings](../../clients/deploy/about-client-settings.md#use-new-software-center).<!-- A9BCA10D-834F-4F39-89F5-CDCCE8F80C56 -->

 ### Software Updates

 - **Client settings aren't configured to allow clients to download delta content**: Some software updates synchronized in your environment include delta content.
 Enable the client setting, **Allow clients to download delta content when available**.
 If you don't enable this setting, when you deploy these updates, client will unnecessarily download more content than they require.
-For more information, see [Client settings - Software updates](../../clients/deploy/about-client-settings.md#software-updates).
+For more information, see [Client settings - Software updates](../../clients/deploy/about-client-settings.md#software-updates).<!-- 3E2E9E10-1CDC-47E3-BFC9-3A46AB7FE1BD -->

 - **Enable the software updates product category 'Windows 10, version 1903 and later'**: There's a new software updates product category for Windows 10, version 1903 and later.
 If you synchronize Windows 10 updates, and have Windows 10, version 1903 or later clients, select the **Windows 10, version 1903 and later** product category in the software update point component properties.
-For more information, see[Configure classifications and products to synchronize](../../../sum/get-started/configure-classifications-and-products.md).
+For more information, see[Configure classifications and products to synchronize](../../../sum/get-started/configure-classifications-and-products.md).<!-- 16B1152D-6511-4DC7-824E-539B2597F9B0 -->

 ### Windows 10

 Insights related to the deployment and servicing of Windows 10.
 The Windows 10 management insight group is only available when more than half of clients are running Windows 7, Windows 8, or Windows 8.1.

 - **Configure Windows diagnostic data and commercial ID key**: To use data from Desktop Analytics, configure devices with a Commercial ID key and enable collection of diagnostic data.
 Set Windows 10 devices to **Enhanced (Limited)** level or higher.
-For more information, see [Enable data sharing for Desktop Analytics](../../../desktop-analytics/enable-data-sharing.md).
+For more information, see [Enable data sharing for Desktop Analytics](../../../desktop-analytics/enable-data-sharing.md).<!-- B224393F-B255-4C80-A1D1-1014BE1DC7D4 -->